lockss/lockss-rtd-manual/docs/configuring.rst

 Mail Relay
 ----------

-:guilabel:`Mail relay for this machine:`
+:guilabel:`Mail relay for this machine`

 Hostname of this machine's outgoing mail server.